-Softlinx’ Cloud Services ensure the security of electronic Protected Health Information (ePHI) and other confidential patient information, including personal and financial information.
+Softlinx’s HIPAA compliant cloud fax services ensure the security of electronic Protected Health Information (ePHI) and other confidential patient information, including personal and financial information.
 All fax and data files “at rest” are encrypted with AES 256-bit encryption to protect private information security, and communication is carried out over a secure link using HTTPS or TLS/SSL.

 Healthcare and medical organizations understand the importance of procedure.
 Streamlined and straightforward business operations not only ensure services are executed effectively, but also that they’re done securely, too, following the substantial regulations of the healthcare industry.

 With the Health Insurance Portability and Accountability Act (HIPAA) ever-sharpening the ways healthcare and medical practitioners document, communicate and store their patients’ information, something as simple as sending a fax can quickly manifest into a detailed, cumbersome and complicated procedure.

 Luckily, there are alternatives.
 Online fax services that are HIPAA-compliant offer the most robust way for institutions to send, receive and manage their faxes and remain vigilant with their patient’s information — all while saving on costs and improving overall workflows.